phcs93/prodex/README.md

   - number of branches
   - evolution method (items, trading, etc)
     - if item, choose which item to filter by

-## database

-- determine if pokemon is obtainable in version
-  - by evolution -> DONE
-  - by hatching egg -> DONE
-  - by trading from sister version
-    - detect if pokemon can be traded from other generations

-## important things

-- consider abilities when calculating pokemon weakness (attacking and defending)
-- consider generation when filtering move type (some normal moves became fairy)
-- encounters for regional forms should be the same as their base form (?)
-- change "only obtainable" flag to "show from all versions" (remember to unconsider version on moves, held items, etc)
-  - actually it would be simpler to just disable all version dependant filters

 ## charts